-There are a number of Frequently Asked Questions), FAQ, that come up; there are short answers here with links to where you can find more detailed answers where applicable.
+There are a number of Frequently Asked Questions, (FAQ), that come up; there are short answers here with links to where you can find more detailed answers where applicable.
 The most often asked are about online grocery shopping in Canada.
 Our cold winter temperatures just make it seem too scary to venture out ourselves.
 We'd like someone else to bring them to us.
 This is beginning to happen more and more now.

 EZ-Grocer (several provinces)